enjoying their lunchbreak

 The Schoharie Central School District School Lunch Program strongly encourages parents to make payments to their child’s account by the week or month, in the form of a check if possible, as that is the easiest way to keep track of balances.
-Checks can be made payable to SCS School Lunch Fund.
-For elementary students please remember to put payments in an envelope labeled with the child’s full name (and names of any siblings that are to receive account payments) and teacher’s name.
+Checks can be made payable to Schoharie Central School For elementary students please remember to put payments in an envelope labeled with the child’s full name (and names of any siblings that are to receive account payments) and teacher’s name.

 Meal Charging Policy

-Students that have “debits” or negative balance in their account are not permitted to purchase snacks ( ice cream, chips, etc.).
+Students who have debits or negative balances in their accounts are not permitted to purchase snacks ( ice cream, chips, etc.).
 Also, parents will be contacted, and students will be offered a peanut butter sandwich and milk until the charges/debits are paid.

 School Lunch/Breakfast Account Status Receipts

 With the launch of the Point of Sale (POS) receipt for students who are putting money in their account and for students having debits or a negative account balance.